 03 of 05

 The cartridge faucet is versatile and is commonly used in economic applications.
-The cartridge water valve is a type of type of washer-less water control valve found in the kitchen or bathroom.
+The cartridge water valve is a type of washer-less water control valve found in the kitchen or bathroom.

-Similar to disk faucets, cartridge faucets also come in single lever and two handle versions.
+Similar to disk faucets, cartridge faucets also come in the single lever and two handle versions.
 The cartridge water valve may come in a plastic or brass body.